FraLaz1971/fall/README.md

 wich falls below a fixed limit
-- (d) The nett pay is the GROSS PAY less tax and health insurance deduction A file is kept which contains details of all weekly paid employees in increasing order of their staff number
+- (d) The nett pay is the GROSS PAY less tax and health insurance deduction A file is kept which contains details of all weekly paid employees in increasing order of their staff number.
+Each week another file of data is prepared containing, for each employee, their staff number, the hours worked in hours and minutes during the previous week.
+This data file is sorted into increasing order of staff numbers before input to the rest of the program.
+The file 2025-12-15_data.dat contains the data on what worked for each employee in the week between monday 8/12 and friday 12/12 2025
-Each week a file of data is prepared containing, for each employee, their staff number, the hours worked in hours and minutes during the previous week This data is sorted into increasing order of staff numbers before input to the rest of the program. write a program to update the master file and to produce weekly payslips showing staff_number, surname,  name , gross_pay, deductions, nett_pay
+The file 2025-12-08_data.dat contains the data on what worked for each employee in the week between monday 1/12 and friday 5/12 2025 write a program to update the master file and to produce weekly payslips showing staff_number, name , gross_pay, deductions, nett_pay
 ###
 this is the schema of the program
 1. Open old and new files